wright-group/phasematching_calc/docs/examples.rst

     samp1.loadlayer(lay2file, tkwater, label="water")
     samp1.loadlayer(lay1file, tkcaf2, label="caf2bw")

-Then, the Lasers object is created from the Python commands (as opposed to being loaded from file).
+Then, the Lasers object is created from the Python commands (as opposed to being loaded from file):

 .. plot::
     las=pc.Lasers.Lasers()